edave64/Doki-Doki-Dialog-Generator/docs/panels/sprites.md

 ## Layer

-These buttons allow you to move the sprite ahead or behind other sprites.
+These buttons allow you to move the sprite ahead or behind other objects.

 Note: Sprites that are in front of the textbox will always be in front of objects that are not, regardless of what you do with these buttons.